kmsholcomb/docs-rackspace/doc/tools/rpc-workflow.rst

           git push origin $item
       done

+      git checkout master
+      git branch
+      echo

 #.
-Run the publish command from the master branch while connected to the
+Run the publish command from the master branch while connected to
-   Rackspace network directly or through VPN:
+   the Rackspace network directly or through VPN:

    .. code::